 Further on-going support for quality assurance is provided through use of feedback obtained from student surveys.
 All modules are surveyed at the end of each semester.
+This process is currently under review with options being explored including whether a one size fits all model is still appropriate to the University's needs.
 An incoming student survey is carried out at the beginning of each new academic year.

 The Irish Survey of Student Engagement (ISSE) provides an opportunity for external benchmarking and for deep internal analysis of many aspects of the quality of the student experience in relation to their learning, the teaching they obtain, the academic supports provided by the University, the quality of interactions with other students and with staff, and the scope and effectiveness of other supports available to students.
 Students at Maynooth University have consistently rated the quality of their entire educational experience very highly.
-According to the 2018 ISSE, 78.5% of final year undergraduates rate their entire educational experience at MU as either 'good' or 'excellent' and 83.8% of all students who have studied at Maynooth would chose Maynooth if they were starting again.
-In 2018, ISSE included for the first time a survey of postgraduate research students.
-This additional survey, tailored to the experience of research students, provides similar opportunities for external benchmarking and for internal analysis of such aspects of the postgraduate research student experience as research culture, facilities and funding, supervision, progress and assessment, research skills and development opportunities.
+According to the 2019 ISSE, 84% of all students rate their entire MU educational experience as good or excellent (90% of postgraduate taught students rate it as good or excellent).
+83.6% of all students would go to the same institution again if they could start over (89.7% of postgraduate taught would attend MU again if they could start over).

+Since 2018, ISSE are conducting a biennial survey of postgraduate research students.
+This survey, tailored to the experience of research students, provides similar opportunities for external benchmarking and for internal analysis of such aspects of the postgraduate research student experience as research culture, facilities and funding, supervision, progress and assessment, research skills and development opportunities.
 According to the 2018 ISSE-PGR, 78.8% of all postgraduate respondents rate their entire research experience at MU as either 'good' or 'excellent' and 79.6% of all respondents felt confident that they would complete their research degree programme within the institution's expected timescale.

-Maynooth University's new undergraduate curriculum has entered into Year 3 of implementation.
-The University Curriculum Researcher is monitoring and evaluating the impact of the changes brought about by curriculum reform on students and staff.
+Maynooth University's new undergraduate curriculum has entered into Year 4 of implementation.
+The University Curriculum Researcher monitored and evaluated the impact of the changes brought about by curriculum reform on students and staff.
 The work is guided by a comprehensive evaluation framework, established in 2016, and overseen by the Curriculum Evaluation Steering Committee.
 The evaluation provides reliable and unambiguous evidence to support critical decisions on whether, or how, the curriculum is enabling students to achieve outcomes aligned with the curriculum objectives.
 The evaluation approach informs policy and management decisions at a high level in the university, and decisions by lecturers, programme managers, and students in relation to the choices they make.

 The evaluation process supports ongoing learning at all levels of the university regarding curriculum, pedagogy, and teaching and learning practices and conditions.

 The monitoring and evaluation process provides assurance on a continual basis to all stakeholders, both internal and external.
 Each of the key components of the curriculum is analysed and evaluated separately and collectively.
 Frequent reports on findings are communicated to the Curriculum Evaluation Steering Committee, the Registrar, the Dean of Teaching and Learning, and the University Executive.
-An overview of the entire evaluation process was presented to the Quality Committee in November 2017.

 The data from the surveys is complemented by key performance metrics that are compiled as part of the Performance Framework for the Governing Authority.
-Of particular note are metrics on retention, progression, completion, final academic awards, and first destinations.
+Of particular note, are metrics on retention, progression, completion, final academic awards, and first destinations.
 The quality of research outputs is monitored via the trends in numbers of publications and weighted citation indices.
 The Maynooth performance on these indices is benchmarked against other universities in Ireland.